cylc/cylc-admin/docs/proposal-spawn-on-d.md

 added to the suite definition mid-run.
 In SoD the first instance will automatically appear on demand.

-### "cylc spawn" not needed
+### "cylc spawn" needs to be repurposed

-This SoS niche command was used to make a task spawn its next-cycle successor, usually before removing the original.
-No analogous command is needed in SoD.
+In SoS this made a task - in the task pool - spawn its next-cycle successor.

+In SoD we need a command to spawn the children of specific outputs in target tasks.

-### "cylc remove" not needed
+### "cylc remove" STILL needed

 In SoS removing tasks from the pool will effectively remove them from the running workflow because future instances won't be spawned.
 In SoD there's not